jfcSoares/Interview-Movie-API/README.md

 # Notes

 The entire application was implemented inside a VM running Ubuntu 22.04.3 LTS, on a Windows 10 host machine.
-This was the only environment the application was tested in, given that my working laptop was not particularly collaborative in that regard (it is old and it also did not have docker installed).
+This was the only environment the application was tested on, given that my working laptop was not particularly collaborative in that regard (it is old and it also did not have docker installed).

-TODO: Pagination; Update Readme